johanmz/MultiFMBerry/README.md

 ------------
 It depends:

 * The Raspberry Pi 4 has a limit of 4 USB sound cards due to limitations in the USB bus.
-It should be possible to add more sound cards using a USB C power delivery hub connected to the OTG (power) connector, I haven't tried this myself.
-See AUDIO.md.
-On the Raspberry Pi 3B, you can use much more USB sound cards with a suitable hub, see below.
+See [AUDIO.md](AUDIO.md).
+On the Raspberry Pi 3B, you can use much more USB sound cards with a suitable USB hub, see next bullet.
-* If you want to use more then 4 USB sound cards (on a Raspberry Pi 3 since the Pi 4 has a limit of 4 cards, see above), you obviously need one ore more USB hubs.
-Make sure that the hub has Multiple Transaction Translators and not Single Transaction Translators, otherwise your sound will break up with approx 3 or more streams.
-Unfortunately this is not always specified.
-I've succesfully used the BIG7 from UUGear and USB 3.2 HAT from Waveshare.
+* If you use a hub and it does not support Multiple Transaction Translators (MTT), streaming to approx. more then 3 audio streams will result in distortion.
+See [AUDIO.md](AUDIO.md).
+Use a hub with MTT.
 * The Raspberry Pi OS Linux kernel has a limit of 8 sound cards.
-You can increase this limit and compile your own kernel, this is not as hard as might seem.
-See https://www.raspberrypi.com/documentation/computers/linux_kernel.html.
-Set ``CONFIG_SND_DYNAMIC_MINORS=Y`` and ``CONFIG_MAX_CARDS=32``.
+You can increase this limit by compiling your own kernel.
+See [AUDIO.md](AUDIO.md)
 * Each audiostream uses approx 15% CPU on the Pi 3B.
 The 3B has 4 cores which should be enough for 20 or so transmitters but I haven't confirmed this yet.
 FMBerry itself hardly uses CPU.
 * For RDS, the Pi needs to send each 21,5ms data to each transmitter over the I2C bus.
 Not only the data needs to be send but also the I2C commands to switch the multiplexer and read the IO expander.
 With many transmitters, this might fully occupy the I2C bus.
 For more capacity, you can increase the speed of the I2C bus from 100Khz to 400Khz (see steps below) or disable RDS for some tranmitters in the .conf file.
 * The software itself has no practical limit for the number of transmitters.
 You need one TCA9548A per 8 transmitters and one MCP23017 per 16 transmitters.
 If you want to use more the 4 TCA9548A or MCP23017 IC's, increase the max in defs.h before compiling the software.